 - If the discarded luminaire was sold on or after 13 August 2005 then the producer who originally supplied it is responsible*

 - If the producer cannot be traced the end-user is responsible

 Producers are obliged to mark their equipment so that users can easily identify which producer (if any) is responsible when it comes to disposal.

 These different responsibilities can make the process of dealing with the discarded luminaires complex and bureaucratic.
-In an effort to counter this, whilst at the same time meeting its obligations to act in the best interests of its producer members, Lumicom has developed an interactive website that:
+In an effort to counter this, whilst at the same time meeting its obligations to act in the best interests of its producer members, Lumicom has developed an easy collection request regime: